-Termite Awareness Week is March 7 – 13, 2021.
-In this article, we’ll discuss the most common signs of termites you should look out for in order to protect your home from these destructive pests.
+In this article, we’ll discuss the most common early signs of termites to look out for in order to protect yourself from these destructive pests.

-How Do I Know if I Have Termites?
+How Can You Tell if You Have Termites?

 5 Signs of a Termite Infestation